EpicWink/proxpi/README.md

 * `PROXPI_DOWNLOAD_TIMEOUT`: time (in seconds) before `proxpi` will redirect to the proxied index server for file downloads instead of waiting for the download,
   default: 0.9
+* `PROXPI_CONNECT_TIMEOUT`: time (in seconds) `proxpi` will wait for a socket to connect to the index server before `requests` raises a `ConnectTimeout` error to prevent indefinite blocking, default: none, or 3.1 if read-timeout provided
+* `PROXPI_READ_TIMEOUT`: time (in seconds) `proxpi` will wait for chunks of data from the index server before `requests` raises a `ReadTimeout` error to prevent indefinite blocking, default: none, or 20 if connect-timeout provided

 ### Considerations with CI
 `proxpi` was designed with three goals (particularly for continuous integration (CI)):